 Introduction

-This document describes the way has implemented the Fair Use Policy for the AO.
+This document describes the way Wyre has implemented the Fair Use Policy for the AO.

 The implementation contains two parts:

 The squeezing and unsqueezing of a customer that uses more volume than accepted as fair use.
 Currently set to 3TB per month.
 The measurement is done based on the IPDRs send to the AO.